scottpudwill/myrepo/README.md

-The growth of trade and commerce in the 18th century increased demand for better roads, prompting governments to invest in road infrastructure as a means of facilitating economic growth and regional integration.
+The rise of urbanization and suburbanization in the 20th century spurred the construction of feeder roads, arterial routes, and ring roads to accommodate increased traffic and population growth in cities and metropolitan areas.